coursera/courseraprogramming/README.rst

 The response will be a JSON object containing an ``id`` field with the value:
 ``iRl53_BWEeW4_wr--Yv6Aw``.

+The uploaded grader can be linked to multiple (itemId, partId) pairs without making duplicate uploads by using the ``--additional_item_and_part`` flag.

 This command can also be used to customize the resources that will be allocated to your grader when it grades learner submissions.
 The CPU, memory limit and timeout are all customizable.